bwoodsend/hirola/README.rst

 A ``HashTable`` can be used to replicate a `dict <as-a-dict>`_, `set <as-a-set>`_ or a `collections.Counter <as-a-collections.Counter>`_.
-These might turn into their own proper classes in the future or they might not.
+These examples below might turn into their own proper classes in the future but so far I've never come across a real use case where they would actually fit.

 .. _as-a-dict: